Below is a brief overview of the curriculum at Overton.

 Children are taught to respect and understand different faiths and to express and explore their own understanding and beliefs.

-Click here to read our policy on RE and SMSC which also includes information and the process on the right to withdrawal from RE.
+Click here to read our policy on RE which also includes information and the process on the right to withdrawal from RE.